eonist/eonist.github.io/_posts/2019-05-07-scripting-with-sketch.md

 ```
 ### Tips:

 - You can use the log() function to write to the System Console (MacOS) to see output.
 This is where you will also see exceptions.
-Just be sure to search for Sketch in the search bar to filter out other applications.
+Just be sure to search for Sketch in the search bar to filter out other applications, and also your own log keyword, to get only plugin specific log outputs.

 - Force sketch to reload script under development: Terminal: `defaults write ~/Library/Preferences/com.bohemiancoding.sketch3.plist AlwaysReloadScript -bool YES`

+### Making the plugin:

+1. Add Manifest.json and Main.js to a folder called Sketch
+2. Add the sketch folder into a new folder named: MyPlugin.sketchplugin.
+Place this in here: `~/Library/Application\ Support/com.bohemiancoding.sketch3/Plugins/`
+3. Fire up sketch and see your plugin in the plugin menu
+4. Start splitting up your code into modules.
+And then import them by `@import 'common.js'` Then you are able to organise the code better.

 ### Resources